apuunDTU/ECHO-Lab---test4/README.md

      }
    };
    ```
+* You can also download one of the current files and edit it in your Text Edit.

+To style the text you can use:
+For bullet points: Use an array []
+For paragraphs: Use a string with <p> tags
+For single line text: Use a plain string

+IMPORTANT:

 2. **Add Your Project Image**
-   - Put your project image in the `Assets` folder
+   - Put your project image in the `Assets` folder.
+You can go to the folder assets and click upload new.
    - Make sure to use the correct image path in your project file

 3. **Update the Project List**
    - Open `Projects/project-list.json`
    - Add your project name (without the .js) to the list
    - Example: `"projects": ["existing-project-1", "existing-project-2", "my-new-project"]`

 ### Adding a New Event (Admin Only)